-- Don’t use scented health and beauty products or cleaning products with strong scents.
+- Don’t buy scented health and beauty products or cleaning products with strong scents.

 - Get a yearly flu shot.

-- WASH YOUR HANDS often – This is the #1 way to lower your risk of catching colds or the flu.
+- WASH YOUR HANDS often – This is the #1 way to lower your risk of catching colds, the flu, or COVID-19.

 Try keeping a symptom diary.
-Write down what the weather was like, what you were doing, what time of day it was, etc. when you have asthma symptoms.
+Jot down what the weather was like, what you were doing, what time of day it was, etc. when you have asthma symptoms.